-· develop and market products that are less expensive or more effective than any future products developed from our product candidates;

-- commercialize competing products before we can launch any products developed from our product candidates; - operate larger research and development programs, possess commercial-scale manufacturing operations or have substantially greater financial resources than we do; - initiate or withstand substantial price competition more successfully than we can; - · have greater success in recruiting skilled technical and scientific workers from the limited pool of available talent; - more effectively negotiate third-party licenses and strategic relationships; and - take advantage of acquisition or other opportunities more readily than we can.
+- develop and market products that are less expensive or more effective than any future products that we may develop; - commercialize competing products before we can launch any products that we may develop; - operate larger research and development programs, possess commercial-scale manufacturing operations or have substantially greater financial resources than we do; - initiate or withstand substantial price competition more successfully than we can; - have greater success in recruiting skilled technical and scientific workers from the limited pool of available talent; - more effectively negotiate third-party licenses and strategic relationships; and - take advantage of acquisition or other opportunities more readily than we can.

 We expect to compete for market share against large pharmaceutical and biotechnology companies, smaller companies that are collaborating with larger pharmaceutical companies, new companies, academic institutions, government agencies and other public and private research organizations.
 In addition, the pharmaceutical and biotechnology industry is characterized by rapid technological change.
 Because our research approach integrates many technologies, it may be difficult for us to remain current with rapid changes in each technology.
 If we fail to stay at the forefront of technological change, we may be unable to compete effectively.
 Our competitors may render our technologies obsolete by advances in existing technological approaches or the development of new or different approaches, potentially eliminating the advantages in our product discovery process that we believe we derive from our research approach and proprietary technologies and programs.
-In addition, physicians may continue with their respective current treatment practices, including the use of current preoperative and postoperative treatments, rather than adopt our PharmacoSurgery product candidates.
+In addition, physicians may continue with their respective current treatment practices, including the use of current preoperative and postoperative treatments, rather than adopt our PharmacoSurgery products.

-Our product candidates could be subject to restrictions or withdrawal from the market and we may be subject to penalties if we fail to comply with regulatory requirements or if we experience unanticipated problems with our product candidates if and when any of them are approved.
+Our products could be subject to restrictions or withdrawal from the market and we may be subject to penalties if we fail to comply with regulatory requirements or if we experience unanticipated problems with our products if and when any of them are approved.

-Any product candidate for which we obtain marketing approval, together with the manufacturing processes, post-approval clinical data, and advertising and promotional activities for such product candidate, will be subject to continued regulation by the FDA and other regulatory agencies.
-Even if regulatory approval of a product candidate is granted, the approval may be subject to limitations on the indicated uses for which the product candidate may be marketed or to the conditions of approval, or the approval may contain requirements for costly post-marketing testing and surveillance to monitor the safety or efficacy of the product candidate.
-Later discovery of previously unknown problems with our product candidates or their manufacture, or failure to comply with regulatory requirements, may result in:
+Any product for which we obtain marketing approval, together with the manufacturing processes, post-approval clinical data, and advertising and promotional activities for such product, will be subject to continued regulation by the FDA and other regulatory agencies.
+Even if regulatory approval of a product is granted, the approval may be subject to limitations on the indicated uses for which the product may be marketed or to the conditions of approval, or the approval may contain requirements for costly post-marketing testing and surveillance to monitor the safety or efficacy of the product.
+Later discovery of previously unknown problems with our products or their manufacture, or failure to comply with regulatory requirements, may result in:

-- · restrictions on such product candidates or manufacturing processes;
+- restrictions on such products or manufacturing processes;

-- withdrawal of the product candidates from the market;
+- withdrawal of the products from the market;

-- voluntary or mandatory recalls;
+- · voluntary or mandatory recalls;

-- fines:
+- fines

 - suspension of regulatory approvals;

 - product seizures; or

 - injunctions or the imposition of civil or criminal penalties.

-If we are slow or unable to adapt to changes in existing regulatory requirements or adoption of new regulatory requirements or policies, we may lose marketing approval for our product candidates when and if any of them are approved.
+If we are slow or unable to adapt to changes in existing regulatory requirements or adoption of new regulatory requirements or policies, we may lose marketing approval for our products when and if any of them are approved.